5 Common Reasons Why Your Airbag Light Is On (or Flashing)

 What Does an Airbag Light Look Like?

-The airbag light most often appears as one of three different warning lights in a vehicle’s instrument cluster.
+The airbag light most often appears as one of three different warning lights on your vehicle’s dashboard.
 It will either be:

-- An icon of a person sitting with a large ball in front of them that represents the airbag (see image at top)
+- An icon of a person sitting with a large ball in front of them that represents the airbag (see image above)

-- The word “AIR BAG” (see image directly above)
+- The word “AIR BAG” (see image below)

-They all mean the same thing, which is that there is a malfunction in the airbag system which may cause the airbags to not deploy when they are supposed to.
+They all mean the same thing: there’s a problem with your airbag system which may cause the airbags to not deploy when they are supposed to.

 Reasons Your Air Bag Light is On or Flashing